DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 date: 2023-09-01T09:12:23.140Z
 cover_image: https://ucarecdn.com/1d024ef5-29a8-448e-a870-d30dca3287c9/
 ---
-> Can I live in Dallas without a car?
+> Can you live in Dallas without a car?
 >
 > Yes.